pauldewilson/Excel-Sheets-To-One-Column-Txt/README.md

 # Excel-Sheets-To-One-Column-Txt
 Admittedly, this is my first github forray.
-Sorry for any errors.
+Sorry for any errors.<br>
 Turns the contents of spreadsheets into a single columns separated by category (column) with a header category (index)

-The purpose of Excel-Sheets-To-One-Column-Txt is to transform an xlsx file's data to one big row in a text file.
+The purpose of Excel-Sheets-To-One-Column-Txt is to transform an xlsx file's data to one big row in a text file.<br>
 This was done to enable easier qualitative data analysis coding (the process of highlighting qualitative data for later analysis - not programming coding).